sylviaploeckinger/morpholopy/README.md

 Python package that calculates the following morphological parameters :

 kappa_co (see e.g. https://arxiv.org/pdf/1704.06283.pdf), specific angular momentum and axial ratios (see e.g https://arxiv.org/pdf/1805.03210.pdf ) for stars and HI+H2 gas.
+It also calculates HI+H2 surface densities and makes particle projections of the ten most massive galaxies in the simulations.

-Morphology outputs figures and tables in hdf5 format.
+Morphology outputs figures and tables in a html format.

 Requirements
 ----------------